 - Karta of HUFs can make NSC investments only in his own name.

 Benefits of National Savings Certificate Investments

 The following are some of the key benefits of investing in NSCs:

-- NSC investments are almost risk free since they are backed by the Government of India.
+- NSC investments are almost risk free since they are backed by the Government of India

-- Offers one of the highest rates of return among the fixed income instruments
+- These investments offer one of the highest rates of return among the fixed income instruments

 - NSC investments offer flexibility to its investors due to the low minimum investment requirement of Rs.
-100 and no max limit.
+100 and no maximum limit